 There are plenty of opportunities for full or part time employment on campus during Summer Term.
 Many campus employers provide schedule flexibility that allows students to earn money and make progress on their academics in the summer.
 The Student Job Center lists summer job openings located at UW-Madison and off-campus in the private and public sectors.

-NEW for Summer 2018: Summer Transfer Employment Program
+Summer Transfer Employment Program

 Campus Employer Spotlight

 The Memorial Union Terrace is one of the best spots to spend a day or evening on campus during the summer.
 The Wisconsin Union is gearing up for “Terrace season” and need new faces…like yours!
 There are many jobs to choose from, including barista, pizza maker, housekeeper, computer support, event manager and more.
 A few perks Union employees enjoy include flexible hours, friendly co-workers and a fun environment.
 There are opportunities at many locations including Memorial Union, Union South and more than 25 dining locations across campus.

 University Housing employs around 2,000 student employees throughout the year.
 The expansiveness of the University Housing operation means there is a variety of employment opportunities available.
 Students gain a variety of skills that will help you succeed academically, in your career post-college, and for the rest of your life.

 The Division of Information Technology (DoIT) offers a great workplace with many opportunities for student employees.
 You’ll not only earn money, you’ll also learn valuable skills for your resume when you graduate.
 We are currently hiring customer-friendly, part-time student staff.
 Don’t worry if you don’t know much about computers.
 Depending on the type of job, if you have the technical aptitude and an interest in providing exceptional customer service, we will train to get you up to speed on the skills you will need.